-Applications for entry to our Postgraduate (Research) Training Programme for admission in academic year October 2019 – September 2020 will open in late summer 2018.
+Applications for entry to our postgraduate (research) training programmes for admission in academic year October 2019 – September 2020 will open in late summer 2018.
 More information will follow in due course.

 Once you have applied ALL the required documents have to be uploaded within 7 days.
 This includes your references.
 Ensure you check your self service account regularly for messages/further instructions.

 Graduate admissions in the Department of Clinical Neurosciences

 Admission to the University requires completion of the University’s online GRADSAF (Graduate Admission and Scholarship Application Form). see: http://www.admin.cam.ac.uk/students/gradadmissions/prospec/

 You might also want to consult these links BEFORE you submit your application: